- 500 grams* Tipo 00 or all-purpose flour (3 1/3 cups)

 - After the kneading is finished, divide the dough into 3 equal pieces.
 Using floured hands, gently shape each half into a boule (ball shape) by folding the dough under itself.
 Set each boule on a floured surface and dab the dough with a bit of olive oil to keep it moist.
 Cover all boules with a damp towel and allow them to rise until doubled in size, about 45 minutes to 1 hour.

 - The dough can be used immediately.
 However for the BEST flavor, transfer the dough to separate sealed containers, large enough for the dough to double in size again, and store in the refrigerator for 2 to 3 days.
-(Alex and I don’t always do this, but we try when possible because it makes for a noticeably nutty, unique flavor that truly is the best homemade pizza dough you’ve ever had.)
+(We always do this.
+But if you think ahead, it makes for a noticeably nutty, unique flavor that truly is the best homemade pizza dough you’ve ever had!)

 - **If you’re using the dough after refrigerating: The day of serving, remove the dough from the containers, place it on a lightly floured surface covered with a towel, and allow it to come to room temperature before stretching, 30 to 45 minutes.

-- To stretch the dough, place it on a lightly floured surface and gently press it into a circle, flipping several times and adding a pinch of flour if it is too sticky.
+- Stretch the dough into a circle; see How to Stretch Pizza Dough or follow these instructions: To stretch the dough, place it on the pizza peel or a lightly floured surface and gently press it into a circle, flipping several times and adding a pinch of flour if it is too sticky.
 Once you have about an 8-inch circle, pick up the dough and gently drape it over the knuckles on both of your hands.
 Slowly rotate it around, allowing gravity to stretch it into a circle about 11 inches in diameter.
 Do not overwork or fold the dough.
 If the dough starts to resist stretching, put it down and allow it to rest for a few minutes, at which point it will stretch more easily.

 - We bake our pizzas at 500F and use a pizza peel to transfer it to a preheated pizza stone in the oven: the bake time is around 5 to 7 minutes.
 See our pizza recipe posts for baking instructions.